353solutions/learn-go-by-writing-rest-apis/step_06/README.md

 go get github.com/gorilla/mux
 ```

-This will fetch and install the `gorilla/mux` package under your current
+This will fetch (using `git`) and install the `gorilla/mux` package under your
-`$GOPATH`.
+current `$GOPATH`.
 You can start importing the package in your code now.

 If the Go code finds out that a package you install depends on other packages -
-it will install it as well.
-There are several external tools for managing
+it will install these dependencies as well.
+There are several external tools
-dependencies and [dep][dep] is emerging as the official one - but it's still in
+for managing dependencies and [dep][dep] is emerging as the official one - but
-beta.
+it's still in beta.

 [dep]: https://github.com/golang/dep
 [mux]: http://www.gorillatoolkit.org/pkg/mux